HansBre/sev/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.10.

+## TODO
+* Save addDrink post to database
+* Create DrinkThumbnailComponent in which to display image and name.
+* Clean up add component, make reset work properly on selection and add styling using flex.
+* Optimalize application using bootstrapping techniques.
+* Performance testing

+## FUTURE FEATURES
+* Implement an option to update item descriptions and/or compositions.
+* Implement ninja drinks, (Feeling lucky, based on geographical and overall statistics)
+* Implement categories
+* Implement Authentication via Facebooks (Oauth2), add routeguards.

 ## node express.js server

-Run `nodemon dist/server.js` to launch the server.
+Run `server.js` to launch the server.
 Navigate to `http://localhost:3000/`.

 ## Code scaffolding